hellvita/notehub-helvita/README.md

 ## Known Issues and Limitations

 - In some cases, an authenticated user may be redirected to the home page when navigating to the notes page immediately after logging in.
+(Temporary solution implemented: refreshing the page after login, so the new session could loaded)
 - Pagination may behave inconsistently, occasionally requiring multiple clicks to trigger data loading.
 - Due to the educational nature of the backend API, there are limitations on stored data size and overall stability under heavy load.